harmony-one/h/progress/rikako-hatoya.md

 Additionally, I delved into the emerging AI agent ecosystem, testing platforms such as Virtuals Fun, Holoworld, and vvaifu for AI character creation and autonomy.
 I explored repositories like lalalune's Magick and Eliza, researching ways to implement and leverage these agents effectively.
 In parallel, I investigated pump.one contracts to identify opportunities for integrating AI and decentralized technologies, driving practical and scalable solutions.

 ---

+2025-01-06 Tue: Looked into Artem's ElizaAI + Twitter docs.
+Started replicating setup.

+2025-01-06 Mon: Continue work on /math.
+Looked into links and researched on AGI-* for Formal Math n Proof Code.

+---
 2025-01-05 Sun: Further work on cloning lean 4 repo.

 2025-01-04 Sat: Continued readings on Lean.